develprr/metamatic-framework/README.md

 ## Dispatcher Clones Objects

 You may have seen in some other state container frameworks that you must clone the object using a spread operator ( {...someObject} ) always when it is received by the 'reducer' function.
 In Metamatic, this is not the case.
 When you dispatch an object with **dispatch** function, the object is always being automatically cloned.
-That's something we don't want because the very idea of a central state container is that its objects can't be changed from outside.
+It is a very useful and important feature that objects are cloned when they are dispatched.
+If the objects were not cloned when dispatched into the bit space, that cause the listeners to receive a reference to the original object instead of a clone.
+That would be very bad because modifiying the received object inside a listener component would secretly change the original object in the state container, thus making the state container essentially useless.
+The very idea of a central state container is that its objects can't be changed from outside.
 If it was possible to uncontrollably modify them from outside then the state container would not be able to detect a change and broadcast the change event across the application!

 ## Registering Components to Listen for MetaStore Container